lsbloo/YummiGr/README.md

 ### How To Run

 #### Manually using java environment variables
-Note: This example assumes that you have a mysql instance running on localhost.
+Note: This example assumes that you have a psql instance running on localhost.

 bash
 # Go into the repository root